amagovpt/gouvpt/README.md

 THEME = 'gouvpt'
 ```

-### configuration parameters

-Some features are optionnal and can be enabled with the following `udata.cfg` parameters

-- `gouvpt_GOVBAR = True/False`: Toggle the govbar

 Portuguese portal provides authentication with SmartId Card and Autenticacao.gov.pt
 Set your `udata.cfg` with the following parameters